-Farmers Cheese is a fresh mild cheese with a curd-like consistency.
-It is an unaged cheese made from either milk, sour cream, kefir or yogurt where during the process, lactic bacterias are fed on lactose and subsequently produce healthy acidity.
+Farmer’s cheese is mild fresh cheese with a curd-like consistency.
+It is an un-aged cheese made from either milk, sour cream, kefir, or yogurt, where during the process, lactic bacteria are fed on lactose and subsequently produce healthy acidity.

-Therefore Farmers cheese or Quark as some calls it is a member of acid set cheese group.
+Therefore it is a member of the acid-set cheese group.

 - Quark Cheese